diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-11-how-not-to-use-a-llm-to-upgrade-your-project.md

 no context, no additional directions on my side (I am going to *ignore* their thought process).
 I want an empty AI Agent that discover by themselves the issues and fixes them.

 I call this approach *Hands-off AI Agent assisted development*.
+I not only will be *vibe-coding* the application, but I will be giving zero directions to the LLM.
+The simplest the prompt, the better.

 ## The process